 The exhibition was accompanied by a programme of events and activities providing an opportunity to engage more deeply with Beuys’ work and legacy:

 A BEUYSIAN OAK FOR HELMSDALE

 An oakling has been donated by Deveron Arts as part of the project Oaks and Amity to be planted in Helmsdale at the time of the exhibtion.
 This tree has grown from an acorn collected from one of Beuys’ 7000 Oaks.
 7000 Oaks was both an artistic and ecological intervention that aimed to alter the perception of the city space over time by planting a large number of oaks in the city of Kassel.
 Each tree is accompanied by a basalt stone, and in Helmsdale the oak has been planted in Timespan’s Geology Garden.

-A specially appointed Artist-in-Residence will be working in Helmsdale this summer, contextualising Beuys’ work for our audiences and exploring the continuing influence of Beuys on artists’ practice today.
+A specially appointed Artist-in-Residence workied in Helmsdale during summer 2015, contextualising Beuys’ work for our audiences and exploring the continuing influence of Beuys on artists’ practice today.

 BEUYS AND THE NORTH

-The presentation of Beuys’ work in Scotland’s Far North is an opportunity to reflect on his interest in Celtic traditions and northern mythologies, an interest which drew him to the Scottish Highlands in the 1970s at the invitation of Richard Demarco.
-A one-day discursive event will take Beuys journey north as a context for a wider conversation on artistic practice and the pull of the North.
+The presentation of Beuys’ work in Scotland’s Far North was an opportunity to reflect on his interest in Celtic traditions and northern mythologies, an interest which drew him to the Scottish Highlands in the 1970s at the invitation of Richard Demarco.
+A one-day discursive event took Beuys journey north as a context for a wider conversation on artistic practice and the pull of the North.